By: John Bartlo

 When foam is installed in a home or other structure a cellular plastic is being made on site.
 For simplicity, think of it as bubbles in a bubble bath.
 The insulation cures very quickly and of course is dry once cured, unlike the bubbles in a bubble bath.

 In open cell foam, a majority of the millions of bubbles share walls with one another, thus making it soft and airy.
-Only a few percent of the finished product is plastic and the rest is mostly carbon dioxide trapped within the structure.
-These foams typically are light and only weight .5-.6 pounds per cubic foot.
-The general definition in the industry for open cell foam is that greater than 50% of the cells are open.
+It’s a little harder than angel food cake.
+Only a few percent of the finished product is plastic and the rest is air trapped within the structure.
+These foams typically are light and only weight 0.4-0.6 pounds per cubic foot.

 Closed cell foam forms in a similar manner, but a majority of the cells in closed cell foam are independent from the other cells in that they have their own cell structure and do not share any of their structure with other cells.
 The resulting foam has a much higher plastic content and less air/gas content.
 The foam is strong and rigid and typically weighs in the 1.7-2.0 pound per cubic foot range.
-The general definition in the industry for closed cell foam is that greater than 90% of the cells are closed.
+It’s just a little softer than wood.
+These are typical densities for residential insulation.
+For exterior commercial roofs we use 2.5-3.0 lb closed cell foam.
+Spray foam is actually available in excess of 10 lbs per cubic foot, but not for residential use.

-There are three major differences between these two products, those being price, insulating value per inch of thickness, and moisture permeability.
+There are three major differences between these two products, insulating value per inch of thickness, cost, and moisture permeability.

-Open cell foam is typically R-3.5-R-4.0 per inch as opposed to R-6.0-R-6.5 (aged) for closed cell foam.
-Open cell foam lends itself to applications where space is not limited, like in an attic or crawl space.
-On the other hand, closed cell foam is a great option for getting very high R-values in shallow spaces.
+Open cell foam is typically R-3.5-R-4.0 per inch as opposed to R-6.0-R-7.0 (aged) for closed cell foam.
+Open cell foam lends itself to applications where space is not limited, like in an attic.
+On the other hand, closed cell foam is a great option for getting very high R-values in shallow spaces (i.e. a 2×4 wall).
 The “R-value” of both of these products is a high quality stable R-value that will not materially fluctuate with wind speed, moisture, or temperature.
 Fibrous insulators like cellulose and fiberglass are constantly changed by these factors.
 It’s important to note that open cell foam is an air barrier.
-Many people take its name - “Open Cell” - to mean that the cells are wide open for air to freely move through the foam.
+Many people take its name – “Open Cell” – to mean that the cells are wide open for air to freely move through the foam.
 This is not true.
 Typical air permeance for open cell foam is around .005 L/S/M2 (liters per second per square meter) under 75 Pa pressure at a depth of 3.5”.
 Closed cell is less than half of that at the same R-value.
 Both of these rates are incredibly small and undetectable by humans without the use of measuring devices.

 Any polyurethane foam will hold up well to liquid water relative to other building materials.
-They are plastics and when they get wet they dry.
+They are plastics and inevitably they will get wet at some point during the life of a building.
 Closed cell foam has stellar performance in these situations.
 In most cases, no significant amount of water will even enter the cell structure of the foam.
 Once the conditions that cause the water problem are removed, assuming the foam isn’t under water for months on end, the foam will simply dry out and return to action no worse for wear.
 On the other hand, the structure of open cell foam is not nearly as strong and it will take on water if a leak is bad enough.
 In the case of a roof leak or wind driven rain, open cell will simply dry out and return to normal once the leak is stopped.
 However, in the case of a flood that lasts for days on end whereby the foam is submerged, the pressure and weight against the foam will likely damage its cell structure beyond repair.
-It should be noted here that open cell foam will not wick water.
-This is a myth that you may have seen or heard of at a trade show.
-Closed cell advocates often have a bowl of colored water and drop chunks of open cell foam into it so you can watch it sink.
-We guarantee that if you have someone spray a piece of open cell foam, cut it up, and drop it in a bowl of water, it will sit on the top of the water for days on end.
-If you squeeze the piece of open cell foam like the demonstrators at a home show, the cell structure will be destroyed and, yes, it will sink and take on water.
-What does all of this tell you?
-If you live near a creek or other flood prone areas, or if you have an older home with bad basement drainage, you should seriously consider paying the premium for closed cell foam.
+However, it does not wick water.
+What does all of this tell you about foam and liquid water?
+Both open cell and closed cell foam will hold up better than fiberglass and cellulose insulation.
+Closed cell will hold up best, but neither foam is designed to be constantly exposed to liquid water.
+These aren’t waterproofing solutions.

 Now to the fun part – water vapor and moisture permeance.
 This is an area of great debate and misunderstanding in the insulation market and construction world as a whole.
 Most building inspectors and other industry “specialists” have very limited knowledge of it.
-As discussed earlier, closed cell foam has a low vapor perm rating (1 for 2”) and Open cell foam has a higher rating of around 10 (for 5”).
-Using generally accepted terms in the industry, closed cell foam is referred to as “vapor semi-impermeable” and open cell foam is referred to as “vapor semi-permeable”.
+As discussed earlier, closed cell foam has a low vapor perm rating (<1 for 2”) and Open cell foam has a higher rating of around 10 (for 5”).
+Using generally accepted terms in the industry, closed cell foam is referred to as a “vapor semi-impermeable” and open cell foam is referred to as “vapor semi-permeable”.
 A few points should be made prior to this discussion.
 First, moisture will move from areas of high pressure to areas of low pressure, which usually means it moves from warm to cold.
 Second, warm air can hold more moisture than cold air.
 Finally, this country has many different climates, so if you hear an expert from Texas tell you the “correct” way to insulate your home, you may want to consult a local expert.
-A good insulation solution in Minneapolis isn’t necessarily good for New York and a good solution for Miami isn’t the same as Seattle.
+A good insulation solution in Minneapolis isn’t necessarily good for Miami and a good solution for Buffalo may not be good for Seattle.
 The people you consult for building and insulation advice should have a thorough understanding of the local climate and building science.
-Unfortunately, most people in the industry don’t have this expertise.
+Unfortunately, many people in the industry don’t have this expertise.
 This is another example of why you should be very careful about drawing conclusions from something you see on the Internet.
 Every opinion you see on the Internet likely has an opposing opinion somewhere else on the Internet.
-Gather as much info as you can.
+Gather as much info as you can and hire experienced installers.

 Insulation moisture permeability varies significantly.
 Here are the most popular in our region: